mjdrushton/potential-pro-fit/docs/metaevaluators.rst

 Expression Weights
 """"""""""""""""""

 Weighting values can be applied to the values obtained by evaluating expressions.
 The evaluated expressions are multiplied by their weight values before being passed to the merit function.
 By default a weight of 1.0 is used however in certain circumstances it can be useful to apply different weighting values.
-In particular, if a weight of 0.0 is used the expression value will be reported within the :ref:`fitting tool monitor <fittingtool-fittingmonitor>` but will not affect the fitting process.
+In particular, if a weight of 0.0 is used the expression value will be reported within the :ref:`fitting tool monitor <pprofitmon>` but will not affect the fitting process.
 In this way expressions can be debugged or expression data can be used for informational purposes.

 Weights are defined using fields with this format::